Independent contractors

 The common law

-The High Court considered the issue of independent contracting in two cases in 2022 and the decisions placed emphasis on the terms of a comprehensive written contract rather than conduct by the parties after entering into the contract even if the obligations detailed in the contract are in practice not performed.
-For instance, a right to delegate as a term of the contract will be significant even if in practice the contractor does not delegate the work to others.
+In 2022 the High Court considered the issue of independent contracting in two cases and the decisions placed emphasis on the terms of a comprehensive written contract rather than conduct after entering into the contract even if some of the obligations detailed in the contract were in practice not performed.

 Other contract terms which may be relevant but not necessarily determinative are the following: